 42: Please click on the following link if you would like to see how to wire a gas furnace to a generator.
 Question: Can I wire up my furnace to run off a generator in an emergency situation?
 (With one YouTube Video)

 Please Remember Safety First

-Please read our disclaimer and safety related information below before attempting to do any type of Heating or Air Conditioning Repair.
+Please read our disclaimer and safety-related information below before attempting to do any type of Heating or Air Conditioning Repair.
 We do not want to see anyone get hurt or shocked!

 *Please always turn off all electrical power, and discharge the capacitor/capacitors (if working around capacitors) before attempting to inspect or repair any heating & air conditioning equipment.
 Check to make sure the electrical power is off with a reliable meter.
 I have never been shocked by a capacitor (knock on wood) and rarely see them discharge, but it is a good idea to discharge them before working around them.
 Please read below.
 It tells you how to discharge a capacitor.

 The capacitor is discharged by creating a short circuit (direct connection) between the two capacitor terminals and from each terminal to chassis ground (bare metal surface).
-Please make sure that you are touching the insulated screw driver handle and not the metal part of the screw driver before attempting this procedure.
+Please make sure that you are touching the insulated screwdriver handle and not the metal part of the screwdriver before attempting this procedure.

-Repeat the procedure to create a short between each capacitor terminal and chassis ground.
+- Repeat the procedure to create a short between each capacitor terminal and chassis ground.

 Disclaimer: Arnold’s Service Company, Inc. assumes no liability for any incidental, consequential or other liability from the use of this information.
 All risks and damages, incidental or otherwise, arising from the use or misuse of the information contained herein are entirely the responsibility of the user.
 Although careful precaution has been taken in the preparation of this website information, we assume no responsibility for omissions or errors.